xXleowXx/gitlab-charts/doc/advanced/external-pgbouncer/index.md

 kubectl create secret generic gitlab-pgbouncer-tls --from-file=server.key=server-pgbouncer.key=<path to key>
 ```

-For them to be used, PgBouncer must contain these secrets mounted in the `pgbouncer` container, so that they can be referenced from the `pgbouncer.pgbouncer` Helm chart configuration.
-This can be achieved by using both the `extraVolumes` and `extraVolumeMounts` elements accordingly.
+PgBouncer has to mount above secrets in `pgbouncer` container, to be able to reference them in the `pgbouncer.pgbouncer` Helm chart configuration.
+This can be done using `extraVolumes` and `extraVolumeMounts` elements accordingly.

 ```yaml
 pgbouncer: